GlacioHack/xdem/doc/source/quick_start.md

 xdem accuracy --config config_file.yaml
 ```

-The outputs are written by default in an `outputs` folder of your current directory.
+The outputs are written by default in an `outputs` folder of the current directory.

 (quick-gallery)=
 ## More examples